YNWAGeorge/605project/README.md

 ## Installation

 Run `install_R.sh` on CHTC to get the packages tar.gz file so that we don't need to install these packages again in the following parallel computation.
-Also, to download the dataset form Kaggle, you may need a kaggle account and an api.
+Also, to download the dataset form Kaggle, you may need a kaggle account and then run `kaggle_download.sh` along with the API.

 ## File Description in Code Folder